albertgran/Next-Generation-5G-OFDM-Based-Modulations/README.md

 and UFMC multicarrier modulations.
 They are standalone and can be adapted for all types of simulation.

-These codes have been built by Albert Gran Alcoz from Universitat Politècnica de Catalunya, while working under the Optical Communications Lab.
+These codes have been built by Albert Gran Alcoz from Universitat PolitÃ¨cnica de Catalunya, while working under the Optical Communications Lab.
 Albert, however, is only responsible for the adaptations performed.
 Licenses from the original sources cited below should be taken into consideration.